 Train Song – Feist & Ben Gibbard

-This beautiful duet by indie darlings Ben Gibbard (of Death Cab for Cutie fame) and Leslie Feist tells the story of long distance lovers travelling to see one another.
-It drips with all-too-real nervousness, and still manages to be a catchy sing along ready tune.
+This beautiful duet by indie darlings Ben Gibbard (of Death Cab for Cutie fame) and Leslie Feist tells the story of long-distance lovers traveling to see one another.
+It drips with all-too-real nervousness and still manages to be a catchy sing-along ready tune.

 Love Lyric Highlight: “It’s so many miles and so long since I’ve met you/don’t even know what I’ll find when I get to you/but suddenly now, I know where I belong/it’s many hundred miles and it won’t be long.”